sketch-hq/SketchAPI/docs-website/pages/index.md

 ### Export assets automatically

-Create assets with a single command with the Sketch command line interface `sketchtool`.
+Create assets with a single command with the Sketch command-line interface `sketchtool`.
 Quickly generate files for all exportable layers, slices, artboards or entire pages in as many different resolutions as you want.

 1. Open a new file in Sketch
 2. Add a shape or anything else to the canvas